 - Think of one of your goals in Floortime as SHARING PLEASURE with your child

 - Our children want to REPEAT their experiences of pleasure with us in play in the relationship with us in order to feel connected

 - Slow down and stretch out the interactions with your child using ANTICIPATION

 - SHARE THE ANTICIPATORY EXCITEMENT with your child by mirroring your child’s excitement and saying things like “Oh, you’re so excited for me to put up the next pillow!” before moving on to the next action

-- Playing confused and ‘playfully obstructing’ your child can challenge them at the fourth developmental capacity when done in a respectful, playful and fun way
+- Wonderment and ‘playfully obstructing’ your child can challenge them at the fourth developmental capacity when done in a respectful, playful and fun way

-Hopefully you found this Floortime tool very useful and will put it into practice yourself.
+Hopefully you found this Floortime practice of self-reflection very useful and will put it into practice yourself.
 Please let us know what you think in the Comments section below.
 It is not an easy task to put the lens on yourself, but it will pay off in helping your child in their DIR/Floortime program.

 Self-Reflection is an important aspect of the DIR Model that is not always emphasized, but there are others.
 Next time on the blog we will talk about what an ideal DIR/Floortime program involves.
 It’s a lot more than just Floortime play sessions and self-reflection.